free-audio/clap-wrapper/README.md

 Things currently missing:

-- ext-latency (this is really necessary)
-- timer support on linux
-- INoteExpression mapping
 - CMake function to link to clap project
-- CMake function to set the output name of the `.vst3` file

 a first release is near.

 ## But the vendor specifics I am using...

 The wrapper will only use CLAP features and should be sufficent for 99% of the plugins out there, but sometimes vendor specific contracts have to be exposed.
 Therefore there will be clap extensions to optionally access things like property inquiries.
 (TODO: naming of those extensions).
 If present, the wrapper will call those extensions and pass information into and outof the plugin.
-There is already a draft for a VST3 extension to support the declaration of already published VST3 UUIDs.
+There are already VST3 specific extension to support the declaration of already published VST3 UUIDs, number of MIDI channels and other things.

+Adding the

 ## How to build